Lady Evelyn Beauchamp: Tutankhamun's Tomb

 The next morning, the 27 November, saw an inspection of the tomb in the presence of an Egyptian official.
 Callender rigged up electric lighting, illuminating a vast haul of items, including gilded couches, chests, thrones, and shrines.
 They also saw evidence of two further chambers, including the sealed doorway to the inner burial chamber, guarded by two life-size statues of Tutankhamun.
 In spite of evidence of break-ins in ancient times, the tomb was virtually intact, and would ultimately be found to contain over 5,000 items.

 On 29 November the tomb was officially opened in the presence of a number of invited dignitaries and Egyptian officials, with Evelyn arranging a luncheon party afterwards for the guests.

 Lady Evelyn and her father travelled to England in December 1922, the two returning in January 1923 to be present at the official opening of the inner burial chamber on 16 February.
 The same month Brograve Beauchamp visited with his parents, Howard Carter providing a tour of Tutankhamun's Tomb.
 Soon afterwards Lord Carnarvon contracted blood poisoning and, after travelling to Cairo with Evelyn, he died on 5 April 1923.
 Lady Evelyn left Egypt to return to England with her brother, Lady Carnarvon following with Lord Carnarvon's remains a week later.
 This was Evelyn's last visit to Egypt.
 She did, however, maintain contact with Howard Carter and was present at his funeral at Putney Vale Cemetery in 1939.

-Lady Evelyn attended the opening of the Tutankhamun 50th anniversary celebrations in 1972, including the Treasures of Tutankhamun exhibition at the British Museum, London, where she was presented to the Queen who was there to open the exhibition.
+Lady Evelyn attended the opening of the Tutankhamun 50th anniversary celebrations in 1972, including the Treasures of Tutankhamun exhibition at the British Museum, London, where she was presented to Queen Elizabeth II who was there to open the exhibition.